jyrkioraskari/IFCtoLBD/IFCtoLBD_MCP/README.md

 This folder contains a Model Context Protocol (MCP) stdio server that exposes the IFCtoLBD Java converter as tools for MCP clients.

-The server reuses the existing `../IFCtoLBD_NodeJS/IFCtoLBD.js` bridge and bundled converter jars, so no MCP SDK package is required.
+The server uses `java-bridge` with one shaded converter distribution.
+It does not scan loose JAR directories.

 ## Requirements

 - Node.js 18 or newer
 - A Java runtime compatible with the IFCtoLBD jars
 - The MCP package dependencies installed on the target machine
+- Maven, when building the converter distribution from source

 The server defaults to `../.tools/jdk` when `JAVA_HOME` is not set, and falls back to `./.tools/jdk` inside this MCP package.